sakshisingh301/GenAIpluginCode/README.md

 Overview

 Welcome to my app,  go-to application for accessing quick summaries of YouTube videos, articles, and generating test cases effortlessly using OpenAI technology.
-This app is designed to streamline your information consumption and testing process, providing you with valuable insights in a matter of seconds.
-You can also migrate your code from an older technology to new one by just one click.
+This app is designed to streamline your information consumption and testing process, providing you with valuable insights in a matter of seconds.You can also migrate your code from an older technology to new one by just one click.

 Features
 1. YouTube Video Summaries